jeremytammik/tbc/a/1707_filter_intersect.md

 Intersecting elements has always been a hot topic, cf. various previous discussions on 3D Booleans, cutting and joining elements;
 intersecting with elements in a linked file is even more challenging.
-Happily, the Revit API provides tools to support that as well Intersecting linked elements with current project ones Retrieving rebars intersecting a structural element...
+Happily, the Revit API provides tools to support that as well &ndash; Intersecting linked elements with current project ones &ndash; Retrieving rebars intersecting a structural element...

 -->